 9 Top-Rated Tourist Attractions on Kauai

-Kauai is a lush paradise, with mountains, waterfalls, and dramatic coastline.
+Kauai is a lush paradise, with mountains, waterfalls, and a dramatic coastline.
 It is the oldest and westernmost of the large islands in the Hawaiian chain, and as a result has the most diverse range of plant life, a feature that has earned it the nickname of the "Garden Isle."
-The main attraction is the beautiful Waimea Canyon which competes well with other scenic sites around the world.
-Unlike Oahu, which concentrates on cultural, urban, and entertainment related attractions, Kauai offers a land of adventure.
+The main attraction is the beautiful Waimea Canyon, which competes well with other scenic sites around the world.
+Unlike Oahu, which concentrates on cultural, urban, and entertainment-related attractions, Kauai offers a land of adventure and things to do.
 Some of these possibilities include boat trips to view the scenic Na Pali cliffs on the Northwest coast, kayaking down streams, helicopter flights, hiking, and the beaches.

-The island can be toured in two full days with one day devoted to sites along the road west of Lihue which curves up to Waimea Canyon, and a second day concentrating on the road which runs to the northern coast.
+The island can be toured in two full days, with one day devoted to sites along the road west of Lihue, which curves up to Waimea Canyon, and a second day concentrating on the road that runs to the northern coast.
 However, most visitors will want to spend much more than two days on Kauai.
 Discover the best of the island with our list of the top attractions on Kauai.

 See also: Where to Stay on Kauai